seyramgabriel/brokencrystals/README.md

 * Scroll down and click "Create new project"
 * Click "Project" at the top menu and notice your project display name showing, in this case it was Cloudsec

-**12.** Generating a token on the SonarQube Server to be used for Jenkins pipeline
+**12.** Generate a token on the SonarQube Server to be used for Jenkins pipeline

 * click on "A" at the top right corner
 * Enter a name for your token **eg.** ```Cloudsec-SonarQube-token```